openmelody/mt-plugin-theme-manager/README.md

 apply in Production Mode only -- eliminating that selection step during the theme application process.

+## Applying and Upgrading Themes

+There are two fundamental ways to work with a theme on a blog: applying a theme and upgrading a theme.
+In general, that's the procedure order, too.

+Want to apply a new theme to your blog?
+Go to Design > Theme Dashbaord > Change Theme, select a theme to apply, and follow the pop-up dialog's steps.
+Applying a theme will do many things (but perhaps only some of these, depending upon the features and capabilities of the theme you are applying): turn all existing templates into backups, install templates, install Custom Fields, install Field Day fields, install default content, and set blog & plugin preferences.

+Was a new version of a theme you're using released?
+Use the theme upgrade capability.
+Navigate to Design > Theme Dashboard and you'll find a big blue "Upgrade theme to version <em>x.x.x</em>" button.
+The big blue button will only appear when a newer version of the theme is available than what is installed on the current blog.
+Click it and you'll be presented with details about the proposed upgrade, which may include installing new templates, changing existing templates, and installing or changing Custom Fields & Field Day fields.
+Upgrading a theme will not affect template metadata (such as caching options or mappings), will not reinstall default content, and will not reapply blog & plugin preferences.

+If you'd like to "upgrade" even if the big blue button isn't available (perhaps because the upgrade didn't complete as expected), you can find an Upgrade Theme option at Design > Theme Dashboard > Customization > Advanced.

+### Designers: Versioning your Theme

+Assigning a version number to your plugin or theme is a great best practice because it communicates with your users the state of development and acts as a marker to know what is available versus what is installed.

+Use the `version` key to assign a version number to your plugin (and theme, if you choose).
+A plugin-level `version` key is required; if not specified version `0.0.1` will be noted when applying a theme.

+Incrementing the version number (from `1.0.5` to `1.0.6`, for example) is what will cause Theme Manager to display the big blue upgrade button on the Theme Dashboard.

 ## Designers: Specifying Your Theme's Details

 First, you'll need to build a theme.
 A theme is a combination of images,